A SHORT EXAMINATION OF PERSONAL HISTORY.

 CORPORATION, HOBBY LOBBY STORES INCORPORATED

 June 2017 - October 2017

 Two part-time jobs at the same time, one hand washes the other, with one satisfying in one regard where the other is lacking, ideally.
 No hard emotions come up beside a gentle gnawing uneasiness that stuck with me during my somewhat gainful employment with the conservative national business.
 Retail involves salesmanship involves financing involves manipulation of markets on an individual basis, meaning one simply must help "us" to hit a certain number in the low tens of thousands or "the store is not doing well", all jargon & bureaucracy I still cannot wrap my head around.
 I mostly stood silently working with my hands on frames I did not get to carve or emboss, only assemble, avoiding masculine energies and focusing on feminine energy as I spoke soft & politely with customers.
 It was hard to reckon both schedules, and I simply don't know how other poor people do it.
-Eventually after two other part-timers transitioned out of the strict pecking order and I was still being condescended to for taking time off to work audio for weeklong fairs, imperfections in ability and disposition, and also in what could possibly be discerned as impenetrable jokes(?), I vacated my position unceremoniously in a way I had been, I figured, dumped inhumanly by businesses in the past.
+Eventually after two other part-timers transitioned out of the strict pecking order and I was still being condescended to for taking time off to work audio for weeklong fairs, imperfections in ability and disposition, and also in what could possibly be discerned as impenetrable jokes(?) about my personality, I vacated my position unceremoniously in a way I had been, I figured, dumped inhumanly by businesses in the past.
 I only regret doing so in that the job was given me based on a friendship with an employee, not only that but a friend hired similarly came to be my coworker and I left him to hold my beer, so to speak.
 I had an event to work with CPS for which I didn't remember to get time off before the imposed three-week deadline, a small but significant mistake.
 I miss the income, and camaraderie with approximately two persons, not much else.